Malek-Mechergui/TP/README.md

 the run_distributed shell script to ensure that the appropriate command is executed on each host and also assign the correct sequential rank to each.

 Once the program begins, a communication backend is chosen based on the computation style available.
-If GPU is used then NCCL is used, otherwise GLOO is used as a communication backend.
+If CUDA is available then NCCL is used, otherwise GLOO is used as a communication backend.
 The model and optimizer are wrapped with the apporiate Torch Distributed classes.
 These handle all the necessary synchronization at the beginning of each epoch and forward pass.
 However, some additional logic was necessary (as noted in the code) to keep L-BFGS stable, which is